Ytterøyane Lighthouse

-Ytterøyane Lighthouse (Ytterøyane fyr) is a coastal lighthouse in the municipality of Kinn in Vestland county, Norway.
+Ytterøyane Lighthouse (Ytterøyane fyr) is a coastal lighthouse in Kinn Municipality in Vestland county, Norway.

 History

 It was first lit in 1881 and it was automated in 2004.

 The cast iron tower is painted red with one white horizontal band; the base is painted white.
 The 31 m tall tower sits on a 2-story octagonal masonry base.
 The original 1st order Fresnel lens is still in use at the top of the tower.
 The light emits three white flashes every 60 seconds at an elevation of 56 m above sea level.

 It is located on an isolated island in the Norwegian Sea about 20 km west of the town of Florø and about 3 km northwest of the small island of Kinn.
 The lighthouse is accessible only by boat.